-We are a specialty finance company primarily engaged in originating and investing in commercial real estate loans and related investments.
+We are a specialty finance company primarily engaged in originating and investing in commercial real estate ("CRE") loans and related investments.
 We are externally managed by Ares Commercial Real Estate Management LLC ("ACREM" or our "Manager"), a subsidiary of Ares Management, L.P.
 (NYSE: ARES) ("Ares Management"), a publicly traded, leading global alternative asset manager, pursuant to the terms of the management agreement dated April 25, 2012, as amended, between us and our Manager (the "Management Agreement").
-From the commencement of our operations in late 2011, we have been primarily focused on directly originating and managing a diversified portfolio of commercial real estate ("CRE") debt-related investments for our own account.
+From the commencement of our operations in late 2011, we have been primarily focused on directly originating and managing a diversified portfolio of CRE debt-related investments for our own account.

 We were formed and commenced operations in late 2011.
 We are a Maryland corporation and completed our initial public offering in May 2012.
 We have elected and qualified to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes under the Internal Revenue Code of 1986, as amended, commencing with our taxable year ended December 31, 2012.
 We generally will not be subject to U.S. federal income taxes on our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gains, to the extent that we annually distribute all of our REIT taxable income to stockholders and comply with various other requirements as a REIT.
-We also operate our business in a manner that will permit us to maintain our exemption from registration under the Investment Company Act of 1940, as amended (the "1940 Act").
+We also operate our business in a manner that is intended to permit us to maintain our exemption from registration under the Investment Company Act of 1940, as amended (the "1940 Act").

-We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, and we are eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies."
-In addition, Section 107 of the JOBS Act also provides that an "emerging growth company" can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the "Securities Act"), for complying with new or revised accounting standards.
-However, we chose to "opt out" of such extended transition period, and as a result, we will comply with new or revised accounting standards on the relevant dates on which adoption of such standards is required for non-emerging growth companies.
-Section 107 of the JOBS Act provides that our decision to opt out of the extended transition period for complying with new or revised accounting standards is irrevocable.
-Starting December 31, 2017, we will no longer be treated as an "emerging growth company."
+Prior to December 31, 2017, we were an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act and we were eligible to take advantage of certain exemptions from various reporting requirements that were applicable to other public companies that were not "emerging growth companies."
+In addition, Section 107 of the JOBS Act also provides that an "emerging growth company" can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended, for complying with new or revised accounting standards.
+However, we chose to "opt out" of such extended transition period, and as a result, we were in compliance with the new or revised accounting standards on the relevant dates on which adoption of such standards was required for non-emerging growth companies.
+Section 107 of the JOBS Act provided that our decision to opt out of the extended transition period for complying with new or revised accounting standards was irrevocable.
+Starting December 31, 2017, we are no longer treated as an "emerging growth company" as we have been in operation for five years.